 The Diocese of Kilmore covers most of County Cavan, large sections of County Leitrim, three parishes in County Fermanagh and small portions of Counties Sligo and Meath.

-The diocese has 82 priests: 14 are retired, 4 are outside the diocese: 2 abroad and 2 elsewhere in Ireland.
+The diocese has 76 priests: 11 are retired, 1 is outside the diocese:

 The Kilmore Diocese is approximately the same as the ancient territory of Breifne.
 In the sixth century St. Felim, the patron of the diocese, established a church at Kilmore near where Cavan town is now situated.
 The diocese was formally established at the Synod of Kells in 1152 and it was known in papal documents by a variety of names such as Brefinnia and Tybruinensis (Urney).
 Andrew McBrady, who was bishop of the diocese from 1445 to 1455, rebuilt the ancient church of St. Felim.
 Pope Nicholas V allowed him to make this his cathedral and it became known as An Chill Mhór, and this cathedral gave its name to the diocese, a name which has remained ever since.
 The Cathedral passed into the hands of the Church of Ireland at the Reformation.